efarnleitner/efarnleitner.github.io/index.md

 <img class="profile-picture" src="sherlock.JPG">

 Welcome and Servas!
-I'm an economist currently working at IIASA's [Migration and Sustainable Development](https://iiasa.ac.at/programs/population-and-just-societies-popjus/migration-and-sustainable-development) research group.
+I'm a PhD candidat in Economics at the Vienna University of Economics and Business and a researcher at IIASA's [Migration and Sustainable Development](https://iiasa.ac.at/programs/population-and-just-societies-popjus/migration-and-sustainable-development) research group.
 Besides juggling with data and running regressions, I'm also a football addict and always miss my bike when I'm not on it.

 ## Research Interest